ddella/open-smart-joystick/README.md

 # open-smart-joystick

 Firmware for OPEN-SMART wireless joystick remote.
 This is a modified firmware for the OPEN-SMART wireless joystick.
-See the picture of the remote[open-smart.png](open-smart.png).
+See the picture of the remote [open-smart.png](open-smart.png).

 Following is what I added from the original version by OPEN-SMART.